-Municipal laws may impose some restrictions on whether and how you may share housing in a particular neighborhood.
+Municipal laws sometimes impose restrictions on whether and how you may share housing in a particular neighborhood.
 If you move into a planned community, its rules may also limit your shared housing options.

-Zoning rules can conflict with shared housing in several ways:
+Zoning rules can conflict with shared housing in several ways, however, including:

 To find out how your neighborhood is zoned, look at your city's general plan, ask someone at the planning agency, or check your city's website.
 If you find a law that could pose a barrier to your sharing arrangement, don't despair.
-You may be able get a special permit or request an exception to the zoning rules (called a "variance").
-Although the application process varies, you'll probably have better luck if you get the support of your neighbors.
+You might be able get a special permit or request an exception to the zoning rules (called a "variance").
+Although the application process varies by locality, you'll probably have better luck if you get the support of your neighbors.
 Often, the planning agency's biggest concern is whether your plan will adversely affect the neighborhood's character, livability, or development.

 When you share housing, and particularly if you remodel, you might have to comply with building codes.
 Residential buildings with multiple units tend to have stricter safety and access requirements than single-family homes.

 For example, multifamily housing might require increased fire safety mechanisms, such as sprinklers and access roads, and swimming pools in multifamily housing are more carefully inspected and regulated than pools at private homes.
 Sometimes, stricter building codes are triggered when someone expands a home.
 Building laws vary from city to city, but most derive from a uniform set of laws.
 If building a shared housing project from the ground up, your contractor and architect should know the rules.